ydennisy/kg1/README.md

 KG1 is a personal knowledge management application.

+> [!IMPORTANT]
+> This project is currently in a very early development/experimental stage.
+There are a lot of unimplemented/broken features at the moment.
+Contributions are welcome to help out with the progress!

 The long term vision is to satisfy the following main functions:

 - Do not worry about structure of your knowledge graph, just throw stuff in there.